JanneMattila/www/docs/_posts/2024/09/2024-09-23-app-service-to-blob.markdown

 Quite often the first question when implementation starts is:
 “[Why does my request time out after 230 seconds?](https://learn.microsoft.com/en-us/troubleshoot/azure/app-service/web-apps-performance-faqs#why-does-my-request-time-out-after-230-seconds)”.
-Reason is quite simple – App Service expects to operate in Request-Response manner but if you try to operate with large files, then you might hit these timeouts.
+Reason is quite simple – App Service expects to operate in Request-Response manner but if you try to operate with large files, then your operation might timeout.

-Let’s now enhance the above architecture a bit by introducing Managed Identities to App Service:
+Let’s now enhance the above architecture a bit by introducing managed identity to App Service:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/09/23/app-service-to-blob/architecture2.png" %}

-This allows us to avoid using any storage account keys in the App Service code.
+This allows us to avoid using any storage account keys in the App Service code and just rely on Azure RBAC.

 Here's how you enable system assigned managed identity to the App Service:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/09/23/app-service-to-blob/identity.png" %}

-Next step is to allow that identity to manage blobs by granting “Storage Blob Data Contributor” role to it:
+Next step is to allow that identity to manage blobs in storage account by granting “Storage Blob Data Contributor” role to it:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/09/23/app-service-to-blob/identity2.png" %}